-Ozone is a gas that's found in both the Earth's upper and lower atmospheres.
-The protective ozone in the upper atmosphere is very different from the harmful ozone in the lower atmosphere.
-Ozone that exists naturally 10 to 30 miles (16 to 48 kilometers) above the Earth protects us all from the sun's ultraviolet (UV) rays.
+Ozone (say: OH-zone) is a gas that is a part of the Earth's atmosphere (say: AT-muss-feer).
+The atmosphere is made up of the gases (like oxygen) that surround the Earth, like a shell.
+Ozone that is found 10 to 30 miles (16 to 48 kilometers) above the Earth protects us from the sun.

-Particle pollution refers to tiny particles of acids (such as nitrates and sulfates), dust, dirt, smoke, soot, and droplets from aerosols that are suspended in the air we breathe.
-The smaller the particles, the deeper they can get into the lungs, where they cause problems.
+Particle pollution (say: PAR-tih-kul puh-LOO-shun) also makes the air dirty.
+Particle pollution is created when tiny bits of dust, dirt, smoke, soot, chemicals from factories, and droplets from aerosol (say: AYR-uh-sol) cans hang in the air we breathe.
+The smaller the particles, the deeper they can get into the lungs.

 What You Can Do